x81k25/ADSB_classification/docs/readme.md

 ```
 .
 ├── data/              # Data files included with the repository
+├── docs/              # Contains all the assets needed to render the repo via Github Pages
 ├── notebooks/         # Jupyter notebooks for analysis and visualization
 ├── scripts/           # Python scripts for data pipeline
 ├── sql/               # SQL scripts for database setup